Beans, green frozen

 Cakes eg • Sara Lee Pound Cake (frozen) • Sara Lee croissants (frozen) • Coles croissants (frozen)

-Frozen fruit and vegetables: green beans, Brussels sprouts, frozen chips, fries and hash browns (no annatto 160b), e.g. Woolworths, Logan Farm.
-Some brands contain unlisted antioxidants, see website (Not suitable for your supervised elimination diet: green peas not minted, frozen mango pulp, frozen corn cobs)
+Frozen fruit and vegetables: green beans, Brussels sprouts, frozen chips, fries and hash browns (no annatto 160b), e.g. Woolworths, Logan Farm (but not Logan Farm frozen chips/fries as they now contain annatto 160b).
+Some brands contain unlisted antioxidants, see further below (Not suitable for your supervised elimination diet: green peas not minted, frozen mango pulp, frozen corn cobs)

 Ice cream, icecream, ice-cream (no colours, no natural colour annatto 160b, no flavours other than vanilla, caramel, honeycomb, butterscotch or toffee; chocolate flavoured ice cream may be suitable for people who do not react to amines) e.g.

 - A2 vanilla icecream is failsafe as they use 160a beta-carotene

 - Nestlé Peter’s Original vanilla (but NOT Light & Creamy Classic or French vanilla)